AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/azure-dev-ops.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Azure DevOps modules
-description: In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use [!DNL Azure] DevOps, as well as connect it to multiple third-party applications and services.
+description: In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Azure] DevOps, as well as connect it to multiple third-party applications and services.
 author: Becky
 feature: Workfront Fusion
 exl-id: ecaa93c9-47bb-4fe1-87b4-d2e117cc68ae
 ---
 # Azure DevOps modules

-In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use [!DNL Azure] DevOps, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Azure] DevOps, as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

-For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).
+For information about modules, see [Modules in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/modules.md).

 ## Access requirements